bfrenchy/garmin_app/README.md

 Product support web app for Garmin

+## Running .py files as packages

+This works if you run `python -m tests.test_app`, but not any other way.
+Supposedly it should work on GitHub too.

+* `from sifter_support_shared.functions.doc_loader import load_document`

 ## Updating the Submodule on Mac OS

 If the submodule is updated, you can fetch the changes and update your local copy with the following commands: